-The aim of this section is to give an overview of the different indirect signs of violence and also to provide some information on how to identify clients who have been victims of domestic violence and how to support them appropriately.
+The aim of this section is to give an overview of the different indirect signs of violence, and also to provide information on how to identify clients who have been victims of domestic violence.
+Another subject is how to support them appropriately.
 The learning materials are not tailored to the individual situation of different countries; they include rather generic cases that will need local adaptation.

 Domestic violence causes physical injuries as well as mental health problems, fear, distress and loss of self-confidence.
-It causes feeling of lack of control over one’s body, shame and hopelessness.
+It causes the feeling of lack of control over one’s body, shame and hopelessness.
 Victims often leave and return several times before permanently separating from the abuser (Okun, 1986).
-Often women in abusive relationships report that their partner’s controlling behaviour is more distressing than the physical violence (Bancroft, 2002, Stark, 2007).
-Domestic violence victims often need help and support for economic security, safe housing as well as options for counselling and therapy, as well as guaranteed safety of children.
+Women in abusive relationships often report that their partner’s controlling behaviour is more distressing than the physical violence (Bancroft, 2002, Stark, 2007).
+Victims of domestic violence often need help and support for economic security, safe housing, options for counselling and therapy, as well as guaranteed safety for their children.